sufyaniitk/notes-on-proofwriting/N1_Definitions.md

 ---

-The overarching goal of this doc specifically was to introduce you to how definitions work and the overall structure of direct proofs.
-There are a lot more logical nuances to this discussion, but I'm omitting them at the risk of infodumpimg.
+The overarching goal of this doc specifically was to introduce to you how definitions work and the overall structure of direct proofs.
+There are a lot more logical nuances to this discussion, but I'm omitting them at the risk of infodumping.
 We will cover them slowly over these notes, but I'm not guaranteeing self-sufficiency.

 Read the simple 5 line proof again and again and really try to grasp what is going on.
 In the next doc, I'll point out a logical nuance in this proof and tackle a canonical example in real analysis - that the limit of a sum sequence is the sum of individual limits.